calaldees/teachingWorkshops/teacherTraining/inclusion.md

     * Be careful of _public praise_
         * creates a social divide
         * create dependency on praise
-    * Collaboratively create a wall display?
+    * Collaboratively create a wall display to conveys the class work this term?
     * Some students are hyper focused on one very narrow area
         * Keep signposting and gently encouraging outside of that area